GaurangSharma18/Multi-label-Annotation/README.md

 # Detection-Segmentation-and-Feature-estimation-pipeline

 The scripts are based on the official [label studio](https://labelstud.io/) and [albumentation](https://albumentations.ai/) libraries.
+Here is the link to our training dataset of [Engine Assembly](https://zenodo.org/record/7669593#.ZA2TJNJBxH6)
 ## Annotation

 First start Label studio: